setuabhi/CurrentTime/Kafka.md

          👉 Problem: If this zombie accepts writes from producers, those writes are lost (because the real leader + ISR don’t know about them).

-         ⚡ How Kafka fixes this → Epochs
+         ⚡ How Kafka fixes this → Epochs (understand as counter)

          Kafka uses a leader epoch to prevent zombies from corrupting data.
          Leader Epoch: Every time a new leader is elected for a partition, Kafka increments a leader epoch number.